Frequently Asked Questions

 No, however the overwhelming majority are.
 At the present time, all tours aboard commercial passenger vessels to Antarctica are operated by IAATO members.

-IAATO's Membership Directory can be found on the web at: http://apps.iaato.org/iaato/directory/.
+IAATO's Membership Directory can be found on our website under 'Who is IAATO'.
 Our types of membership include Operators and Associate members.
 Please click on the type of membership you are inquiring about to find a list of members in that category of membership.
 "Any" will give you a list of all members in alphabetical order or you can select the different types of membership if you prefer searching that way.
 To retain membership in the association, members must be in "good standing" which means complying with IAATO Objectives and Bylaws.

 As mentioned above, there are two Types of membership in IAATO: Operators and Associate members.
 The category of membership depends upon the commercial interest that the company has.

 - Operators are experienced organizers that operate travel programs to the Antarctic, have been Associate Members for at least one year, and have fulfilled certain membership and operational requirements.

 - Provisional Operator Members are organizers that operate travel programs to Antarctica but are new to IAATO and have not yet met all of the membership and operational requirements.
 Once they do, and have had their operation assessed by an observer, these companies can apply for full Member status.

 - Associate Members are tour operators, travel agents or organizers that do not operate tour programs themselves, but book into other members' programs.
 Associates are also companies or individuals with an interest in supporting Antarctic tourism and IAATO Objectives and includes port agents/ship agencies, government tourism bureaus/tourist boards, expedition management service providers, conservation organizations and product/service providers.